 - Using sports equipment, engaging in water/snowball fights or any activity in a facility or within or upon an exterior area of a facility that may endanger the well-being of others or the facility;

-- Possessing a keg, or other large container of alcoholic beverage, either full or empty, in any residential facility.
+- Possessing a keg, or other large containers of alcoholic beverage, either full or empty, in any residential facility.
 Large containers of alcohol may include but not be limited to "spiked" punch bowls, beer balls, beer bongs, spodies, etc.

 - Consuming alcoholic beverages at a function/party in any residential facility without obtaining a signed "Application to Host an Event with Alcohol in a Student Facility" and a Washington State Liquor Control Board banquet permit.

 - Rooms are to be occupied only by the persons assigned by the Residence Life Office.
 Rooms are reserved for students of the same sex only.
-Any overnight guests must be of the same sex as the resident student who is hosting them and must stay no longer than three (3) nights unless otherwise approved by the Residence Life Office.
+Any overnight guests must be of the same sex as the resident student hosting them and must stay no longer than three (3) nights unless otherwise approved by the Residence Life Office.
 Residents shall be responsible for ensuring that their guests abide by all University policies.

-- Residents are required to follow proper check-in and checkout procedures as issued by the Residence Life Office.
+- Residents are required to follow proper check-in and check-out procedures as issued by the Residence Life Office.
 These include the turning in of keys, thorough cleaning of rooms, and checkout completed no later than the posted time for any given term.
 Residents who do not follow the proper checkout procedures will be assessed damage/cleaning charges and possibly an improper checkout fee (minimally $75).
 Residents will be held financially responsible for any keys not returned at the time of checkout and any unclaimed public-area damage to facilities through a process of equal distribution among all residents of their living area for the cost of the repairs.

-- Residents may not occupy for any reason unauthorized or unapproved areas within any residential facility or its exterior areas, such as roofs, windows or window ledges.
+- Residents may not occupy for any reason unauthorized or unapproved areas within any residential facility or its exterior areas, such as roofs, windows, or window ledges.

-- Residents must comply with requests of resident assistants, community coordinators or other university officials charged with responsibility for guaranteeing community standards, this policy, the Student Integrity Code, or other university policies.
+- Residents must comply with requests of resident assistants, community coordinators, or other university officials charged with responsibility for guaranteeing community standards, this policy, the Student Integrity Code, or other university policies.

 - Residents must maintain and contribute to community standards of health and cleanliness.

-- Residents are required to comply with all local, state and federal laws.
+- Residents are required to comply with all local, state, and federal laws.

 - Storage of personal property during the school year and over break periods is at the resident's own risk.
 Specific storage guidelines are available in the Residence Life Office.
 All stored items must be labeled with university stickers.
 Only students who plan to return to campus housing after summer recess may be granted storage.
-Stored items will not be accessible during summer recess.
-Storage is limited to boxed items only, and is available in limited quantities.
+Stored items will not be accessible during the summer recess.
+Storage is limited to boxed items only and is available in limited quantities.